Annaly Capital's BV, Dividend And Valuation Compared To 18 mREIT Peers (Includes Q3 2017 Dividend Projection) - Part 2

 For instance, since MTGE (rank 1), NLY (rank 3), TWO (rank 4), MFA (rank 5), IVR (rank 6), and PMT (rank 7) had a relatively low trailing 12-month dividend yield as of 6/24/2016, I do not believe it was a surprise each company either had a stable or increased dividend per share rate during the second quarter of 2016-second quarter of 2017.
 As one moves down this list, it is also not surprising companies like ARR (rank 15), NYMT (rank 16), and AI (rank 18) had a material (at or greater than 10%) decrease to each company’s dividend per share rate during the second quarter of 2016-second quarter of 2017.

 Regarding ORC (rank 17), this company continued to mainly invest in 30-year fixed-rate agency MBS with higher coupons and interest-only (“IO”) securities.
 As such, these types of investments typically generate higher yields/net spreads when compared to most mREIT peers.
 ORC’s quarterly ERTI (one metric of taxable income) for the first quarter of 2017 actually supported the company’s quarterly dividend distributions which should be seen as a positive catalyst/trend.
-In comparison, for 2016, a minor portion of ORC’s dividend distributions were classified as a “return of capital” (“ROC”).
+In comparison, for 2016, a minor portion of ORC’s dividend distributions was classified as a “return of capital” (“ROC”).
 ORC’s taxable income metrics will have to be continually monitored going forward.
 As correctly projected last quarter, I believed AI’s dividend was the most susceptible for a dividend reduction during the second quarter of 2017 (which came to fruition).

 B) Annual Forward Yield Based on Stock Price as of 6/23/2017 (Lowest to Highest Percentage) (Another Good General Indicator of Near-Term Future Dividend Sustainability; Exceptions Apply [for instance CMO]):